isunjn/serene/README.md

 ## Contributing

 - Before you make any non-trivial changes, you may want to open an issue so we can discuss
-- If you got any idea inspired by another blog theme or website and want to have that in serene, I'd like to hear about it